jamesyoung-15/aws-terraform-s3-backend/README.md

-# tf-aws-remote-backend
+# Cloudformation Terraform Remote Backend w/ S3 + DynamoDB

-Terraform backend using S3 and DynamoDB for storing remote states.
+My CloudFormation for Terraform backend using S3 and DynamoDB for storing remote states.